-This type of probe has the advantages of simple structure, convenient use, low manufacturing cost and high trigger accuracy, and is the most widely used probe among three-dimensional probes.
+This type of probe has the advantages of simple structure, convenient use, low manufacturing cost and high trigger accuracy, and is the most widely used probe among 3d probe CNC.

 However, this type of probe also has errors such as anisotropy (triangular effect) and pre-travel, which limit the further improvement of its measurement accuracy, and the highest accuracy can only reach a few tenths of a micron.

 When measuring with a trigger probe on a precision measuring instrument, it is usually two-point alignment, three-point surface alignment, three-point or four-point circle alignment, etc. The essence is to use the coordinates of several points to determine the ideal geometric elements.
-However, it shows obvious defects in the measurement of shape and position errors; the appearance of scanning probes makes up for the shortcomings of trigger probes.
+However, the touch trigger probe shows obvious defects in the measurement of shape and position errors; the appearance of scanning probes makes up for the shortcomings of trigger probes.

 Scanning probes are also called quantitative probes, and the output of the probe is proportional to the offset of the probe.
 As a probe with high precision, strong function and wide adaptability, it also has the functions of position detection of spatial coordinate points and scanning measurement of curves and surfaces.